esciencecenter-digital-skills/research-software-support/modules/version-control/slides-version-control.md

 A task can be anything, small or large: fixing a typo, updating a reference, adding some documentation, fixing a bug, adding some new functionality, improving performance, performing a backend rewrite.

+Deleting branches after merging helps keeping the overview of what is actively being worked on.
 ===

 <!-- .slide: data-state="standard" -->